-In terms of mobility, the LTE system is required to support communication with terminals moving at speeds of up to 350 km/h, or even up to 500 km/h depending on the frequency band.
+LTE is required to support communication with terminals moving at speeds of up to 350 km/h, or even up to 500 km/h depending on the frequency band.
 The primary scenario for operation at such high speeds is usage on high-speed trains - a scenario which is increasing in importance across the world as the number of high-speed rail lines increases and train operators aim to offer an attractive working environment to their passengers.
 These requirements mean that handover between cells has to be possible without interruption - in other words, with imperceptible delay and packet loss for voice calls, and with reliable transmission for data services.

-These targets are to be achieved by the LTE system in typical cells of radius up to 5 km, while operation should continue to be possible for cell ranges of up to 100 km to enable wide-area deployments.
+These targets are to be achieved by the LTE system in typical cells of radius up to 5 km, while operation should continue to be possible for cell ranges of 100 km and more, to enable wide-area deployments.